Stetchy0/ProjectPentalogy/Characters/Loki/Loki.md

 ---
 [[Aiko]]'s girlfriend (chaos ensues)

-[[Persephone]]'s childhood friend and lifetime companion
+[[Persephone]]'s childhood friend and lifetime companion.

 An outgoing and chaotic arsonist who starts as a villain, and becomes a friend and loved one of those she was supposed to fight against, [[Project Hope Effect]].
+She is introduced in [[Part III - Hope]].

 She was born in [[Farther Earth|farther earth]].